Lavender's Blue: 1949

-A version of the song, titled "Lavender Blue (Dilly Dilly)", was featured in the 1948 Walt Disney film So Dear to My Heart, where it was sung by Burl Ives.
-This version was nominated for Academy Award for Best Original Song in 1949.
-This version of the song was credited to Eliot Daniel (music) and Larry Morey (lyrics).
-"Lavender Blue" was one of 400 nominees for the American Film Institute's "100 Years...
-100 Songs" list of the 100 greatest film songs, which was presented on a television program of that name which aired on June 22, 2004, but it didn't make the final list.
+A version, titled "Lavender Blue (Dilly Dilly)", was featured in the 1948 Walt Disney film So Dear to My Heart, where it was sung by Burl Ives.
+This version was nominated for Academy Award for Best Original Song in 1949 and was credited to Eliot Daniel (music) and Larry Morey (lyrics).
 The appearance of "Lavender Blue" in the Disney film sparked a revival of interest in the song.

 Ives' version of "Lavender Blue" was recorded in December 1948 and released as a single in January 1949.
-As was common for pop songs in those days, several other singers released versions at near the same time.
-Sammy Kaye also released a version in 1949, which charted at No. 5, as did Dinah Shore (her version went to No. 1 on the Australian chart and was the title track of her album Lavender Blue).
+As was common for pop songs in those days, several other singers released versions at near the same time: Sammy Kaye in 1949, which charted at No. 5; Dinah Shore, whose version went to No. 1 on the Australian chart and was the title track of her album Lavender Blue).
 Vera Lynn's version of "Lavender Blue" was issued on the B side of her single "Again", which reached the Billboard magazine Best Seller chart on January 21, 1949.